 Managing Partner, McConville Considine Cooman & Morin, PC

-What do you enjoy most about practicing personal injury law?
+What do you enjoy most about being a litigator?

 What do you see as the biggest changes in the legal industry in the next 3-5 years?

 The pandemic has forced everyone to think differently about certain aspects of the practice.
-I think we will find more and more attorneys who will want to work from home — whether permanently or on an intermittent basis.
+I think we will find more and more attorneys who will want to work from home.
 Many of us were surprised how technology has really made it easy to work from home.
 With VoIP phone and VPN, we can work from anywhere.

 I also think we may find that remote meetings and webinars are here to stay.
 Though sometimes I know I feel “Zoomed” out, it is often far more efficient to meet remotely.
-Virtual court appearances also avoid wasted time traveling and waiting.
+Virtual court appearances also avoid wasted time traveling and waiting, and result in cost savings for clients.

 What community organizations do you support as a volunteer and why?

-Both of my children are from Korea, and I have been a long-time member of the planning team for Heart and Seoul Korean Culture Camp.
+Both of my children are from Korea, and I have been a long-time member of the planning team for Heart and Seoul Korean Culture Camp, and before that I was involved with Camp Chin-gu.

 I have also been an active volunteer with various church boards, and I presently serve as a member of the Permanent Judicial Commission for the Synod of the Northeast – Presbyterian Church (USA).